openwashdata-dev/proposal-eth-ord-scheme/eth-ord-scheme-openwashdata-proposal.md

 ## Data Science @ Global Health Engineering

-One of the first people hired by Global Health Engineering once the position was created, was an Open Science Specialist. \[TODO: publish Job Description on <https://github.com/Global-Health-Engineering/>\].
+One of the first people hired by Global Health Engineering once the position was created, was an [Open Science Specialist](https://github.com/Global-Health-Engineering/job-descriptions/blob/main/open-science-specialist/README.md).
 As a natural extension, we designed and now offer an undergraduate course for engineers which is the first of its kind at ETH: Research Beyond the Lab – Open Science and Research Methods for a Global Engineer